choysal/15-466-f24-base3/README.md

 Author: Charvi Hoysal (choysal)

-Design: The carrot will sing 4 notes: hit the right notes to immitate him in the right order!
+Design: The carrot will sing 4 notes: the bunny has to hit the right notes to immitate him in the right order!
 Try to get as high of a score as possible!

 Credits:
 Music and all sounds authored by me using beepbox.co